 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-is a paperback edition that was published by Baen Books on November 1, 1990 and has 408 pages.
+that was published by Baen Books on November 1, 1990 and has 408 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include Mission of Honor, Worlds of Honor, Empire from the Ashes, Changer of Worlds, Torch of Freedom, Hell’s Gate, Hell Hath No Fury, In Fire Forged, In Fury Born, Off Armageddon Reef, By Schism Rent Asunder, Mission of Honor, By Heresies Distressed, A Rising Thunder, A Mighty Fortress, How Firm a Foundation, Fire Season, Midst Toil and Tribulation, Shadow of Freedom, House of Steel, Worlds of Weber: Ms. Midshipwoman Harrington and Other Stories, Beginnings, Like a Mighty Army, Cauldron of Ghosts, Treecat Wars, A Call to Duty, Hell's Foundations Quiver, At the Sign of Triumph

 First in the Starfire space opera science fiction series, that I believe occurs hundreds of years before the Honor Harrington series, and normally I would be very annoyed about having read this out of chronological order…but…the HH series grabs one by the heart and this series does not.